-(iii) a physician licensed under Article 131 of the Education Law who, at the time of the supervision of the applicant, was a diplomate in psychiatry of the American Board of Psychiatry and Neurology, Inc. or had the equivalent training and experience as determined by the department; or
+(iii) a physician licensed under Article 131 of the Education Law who, at the time of the supervision of the applicant, was a diplomate in psychiatry of the American Board of Psychiatry and Neurology, Inc. or had the equivalent training and experience as determined by the department; or section 8401-a of the Education Law or the equivalent, as determined by the department.

-(iv) on or after June 24, 2024, a mental health counselor licensed and registered under Article 163 of the Education Law who holds the diagnostic privilege authorized under section 8401-a of the Education Law or the equivalent, as determined by the department.
+(iv) after June 24, 2022, a mental health counselor licensed and registered under

+Article 163 of the Education Law who holds the diagnostic privilege authorized under